dylantarre/accessibility-simulator/readme.md

-# Vision Simulator Chrome Extension
+# Accessibility Vision Simulator Chrome Extension

 A Chrome extension that helps developers and designers test their websites for accessibility by simulating various visual impairments.